 It also appears with other cloisonné-type beads, such as those with cinnabar or stamped or twisted wire patterns.

 As to dating those necklaces with actual wired cloisonné clasps, the evidence is puzzling.
-For example, the blue and light blue background enamels look identical to necklaces with the Lotus Clasp.
+For example, the blue and light blue background enamels look identical to necklaces with the Morning Glory Clasp.
 Older artists?
 Artistry vs. mass production?
 Different workshops?

-UPDATE: A bracelet with what looks like a cloisonne (i.e., hand-wired cloisons) version of the Lotus Clasp was sold recently on eBay.
+UPDATE: A bracelet with what looks like a cloisonne (i.e., hand-wired cloisons) version of the Morning Glory Clasp was sold recently on eBay.
 Some pics, courtesy of the vendor, Vickysdesign917

 A similar bracelet design from my collection:

 UPDATE: An eBay seller described one of these clasps as picturing a "morning glory."
 OK, that works.
 According to Wikipedia, the morning glory is a Japanese symbol for summer.